-The start date for your physical therapy will be determined after surgery.
-It should start one week after surgery.
+The start date for your physical therapy should be one week after surgery.
 Our goal is full range of motion by 8 weeks.

 FMLA/Short Term Disability Paperwork

 Check with your employer.
 Allow 5-7 business days for any forms to be completed by our office.